Sports Coach Logo Sports Coach Training Principles Fitness Components

 Finally, regular weightlifting can enhance your balance and coordination.

-By lifting weights regularly, you will strengthen your ligaments and tendons and have an easier time moving through your life without worrying about injuries.
-This is an especially significant benefit for older folks, for whom falling is the most common cause of fatal injury.
+Lifting weights regularly will strengthen your ligaments and tendons, making it easier to move through life without worrying about injuries.
+This is especially significant for older people, for whom falling is the most common cause of fatal injury.

-Even if you do fall or stumble, you could be less likely to experience a severe injury if you prioritise weight lifting.
-This is because your body will be more resilient and better able to recover.
+Even if you fall or stumble, you could be less likely to experience a severe injury if you prioritise weight lifting.
+Your body will be more resilient and better able to recover.

 Page Reference